neuroimaginador/fcaR/README.md

 -   Added function to compute the **dual** of a FormalContext.
 -   Now one can create a FormalContext from a CSV, CXT or RDS file directly, without needing to “load()” it.
+-   FormalContexts can now be saved to CXT format, in addition to RDS.
+-   Added functions to compute the top and the bottom of a concept lattice.
+-   Added new function sub() to extract a single Concept from a ConceptSet.
 -   Added functions %holds\_in% and %respects%, which check the **validity** of a set of implications in a formal context, and if a list of attribute sets respect an implication set.